jmalbornoz/CreditCardFraud/README.md

 In the first two models the introduction of SMOTE upsampling did very little in the way of improving the performance of the model: ROC AUC went from 0.958 to 0.977 when using SMOTE.
 Recall and precision went from (0.76, 0.93) to (0.80, 0.85)

 The logistic regression model experimented a degradation in performance when using SMOTE: ROC AUC went from 0.975 to 0.974.
-More importantly, the use of SMOTW upsampling brough recall and precision from (0.63, 0.86) to (0.93, 0.06) for the pre-defined 0.5 decision threshold.
+More importantly, the use of SMOTE upsampling brough recall and precision from (0.63, 0.86) to (0.93, 0.06) for the pre-defined 0.5 decision threshold.

 Bottom line: when working with strongly imbalanced datasets, focus on getting good features!